COSC3020/divide-and-conquer-sum-kkrweb/README.md

 For the divideAndConquerSum function, the recurrence relation is instead $T(n) = 3T(n/3) + n$, reflecting the division into three subarrays and the linear time required to combine their sums.
 The initial relation for my Divide and Conquer implementation is given this way because at each step, the array is divided into three subarrays rather than two.
 As could be assumed, the sum of these sub arrays is computed recursively as is done with mergesort's two subarrays.

-The additional work noted to be $n$ represents the linear time required to combine the sums of the three subarrays, scaling with the input length of the original input list provided.
+The additional work noted to be n represents the linear time required to combine the sums of the three subarrays, scaling with the input length of the original input list provided.

 To solve this recurrence relation by substitution, we start with the above initial relation $T(n) = 3T(n/3) + n$.